turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 Write some code to implement the functionality one test at a time.
 You can use the method `.skip` on any tests you want to skip so you can isolate individual tests you want to run.

-Take a minute to make those tests pass WITHOUT LOOKING AHEAD.
+Take a minute to make those tests pass **WITHOUT LOOKING AHEAD**.
 Here's a picture of a pig so you aren't tempted to look at the answer first.

 ![adorable pig in rain boots](http://i.imgur.com/iEL5S40.jpg)

 ```js